Best Practices When Using BITS

 By default, BITS uses the user's Internet Explorer proxy settings.
 To override the user's Internet Explorer proxy settings, call the IBackgroundCopyJob::SetProxySettings method.

-The Internet Explorer proxy settings do not apply to system accounts.
-If your application is a service running as LocalSystem, LocalService, or NetworkService, you must call IBackgroundCopyJob::SetProxySettings to specify the proxy settings.
+The Internet Explorer proxy settings do not apply to system accounts, so the default proxy behavior (BG_JOB_PROXY_USAGE_PRECONFIG) will only work correctly in Web Proxy Auto-Discovery Protocol (WPAD) deployments, unless additional configuration steps are taken.
+If your application is a service running as LocalSystem, LocalService, or NetworkService, consider configuring a helper token on your BITS jobs, or explicitly setting the correct proxy settings by calling IBackgroundCopyJob::SetProxySettings with BG_JOB_PROXY_USAGE_OVERRIDE.
 As an alternative, you can use the /Util /SetIEProxy switches of BitsAdmin.exe to set Internet Explorer proxy settings for the LocalSystem, LocalService, or NetworkService system account.
 For details, see BitsAdmin Tool.

 BITS does not recognize the proxy settings that are set using the Proxycfg.exe file.